-Specifically, we will be discussing how to remove cabinets that are mounted onto a wall.
+Specifically, we will be discussing how to remove upper kitchen cabinets.

 Step 1 - Tidy and Remove Cabinet Doors